 - The following information on a separate sheet:

-- Specific information about where the letter needs to be sent.
+- Information about how and where the letter needs to be sent.
 If the letter needs to be submitted on-line, provide referees with all the relevant information about how to do so.
 Explain that you have registered them as referees with the foundation and that they will receive a prompt with login and password information directly from the foundation.

-- A description of the fellowship and your specific project or program within it.
-Ideally, your letters of recommendation speak to your suitability for the fellowship.
+- A description of the fellowship and your specific project or program.
+Ideally, your letters will speak to your suitability for the fellowship.
 Referees need to understand the nature of the award to write strong letters of support.

 - A copy of the essay(s) you have written for the fellowship(s).
 If your referees can read the essays and perhaps even discuss them with you, their letters will be more forceful and germane.
 You might also take this opportunity to ask for their feedback on your essays.